amiran-gorgazjan/mayan/README.md

 ### Publishing the packages

-`legion` does not yet support a way to publish packages.
-This is planned for a future release.
+**`legion` does not yet support a way to automatically publish all affected packages.** This is planned for a future release.

-Currently, just use your normal flow for publishing.
+In all affected packages (except the service packages):

+1. `npm version major/minor/patch`
+2. `npm publish`

 ### Upgrading packages